What is Dark Sky Compliance and Why it Matters

 - Warm Color Temperatures – usually around 3000K

-- Controls – motion sensors, and photocells are commonly used
+- Smart controls – motion sensors and photocells

 Why is Dark Sky Compliance Important?